-At the end of this process, we obtain two datasets describing the stellar population properties of the 140 cosmic chronometers using the \citetalias{Vazdekis2015} models: \begin{enumerate} \item ${\rm V15-SSP}$: single-burst SFH ($\tau\equiv0$); \item ${\rm V15-\tau\mbox{-}dec}$: exponentially declining SFH (Eq.~\ref{eq:SFHtau}). \end{enumerate} In the following section these we will be compared the \citetalias{Thomas2011} results.
-For the purposes of this study, we are interested to detect any possible variation in the trends with redshift (which, as described in Eq.~\ref{eq:cc_Hz}, is the quantity needed to constrain $H(z)$).
+At the end of this process, we obtain two datasets describing the stellar population properties of the 140 cosmic chronometers using the \citetalias{Vazdekis2015} models: \begin{enumerate} \item ${\rm V15-SSP}$: single-burst SFH ($\tau\equiv0$); \item ${\rm V15-\tau\mbox{-}decl.}$: exponentially declining SFH (Equation~\ref{eq:SFHtau}). \end{enumerate} In the following section these we will be compared the \citetalias{Thomas2011} results.
+For the purposes of this study, we are interested in detecting any possible variation in the trends with redshift (which, as described in Equation~\ref{eq:cc_Hz}, is the quantity needed to constrain $H(z)$).
 In particular, we will discuss percentage differences in ages and absolute differences in \met\ (already expressed in log units) as a function of $z$:

 We note here that the interpolation between the two available \afe\ points is not optimal to capture the granularity of this parameter.
-Indeed, for almost all the galaxies ($>90\%$), we obtain typical $\afe\sim 0$, which is also the grid-point nearest to the values obtained with \citetalias{Thomas2011} models ($\sim0.13$~dex).
-We have also checked that the \textit{baseline} index combination is not optimal to capture \afe\ variations with the current models.
-While further analysis with models with denser \afe\ grid-points is needed to better understand these differences and study any possible trend of \afe\ with redshift, the analysis of \age\ and \met\ - which can be strongly degenerate - is sufficient to explore systematic effects on the final $H(z)$ value.
+Indeed, for almost all the galaxies ($>90\%$), we obtain typical $\afe\sim 0$, which is also the grid point nearest to the values obtained with \citetalias{Thomas2011} models ($\sim0.13$~dex).
+We have also checked that the baseline index combination is not optimal to capture \afe\ variations with the current models.
+While further analysis with models with denser \afe\ grid points is needed to better understand these differences and study any possible trend of \afe\ with redshift, the analysis of \age\ and \met--which can be strongly degenerate--is sufficient to explore systematic effects on the final $H(z)$ value.